tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 072.md

 ## Event Log

 - We pick up right where we left off in the alchemy lab.
-- We head up to the Medical Ward
+- We head up to the Medical Ward, there are mummies in one room, and the next room over.
+- We find some sort of sleeping draught in the room.
+-